Harvard-CS145/final_project/README.md

 - The writeup need not be very long; 300 words can do it if you use the words well.

+## Grading

+The total grades is 100:

+- Code (correctness & significance; needs to demonstrate to us 10-15min): 80
+- Write-up: 20

+*Direction 4 has different grading criteria; please refer to the corresponding README.
+If you choose direction 4, your final grade will be multiplied by 0.9.

 # Featured past projects:
 - Spring 2020: [P4 Network Visualizer](https://github.com/Danieltech99/P4-Network-Visualizer) by Daniel Rodrigues